-1. Utilize class inheritance to avoid "if-then-else" statements - OpenGL is a state machine, and it's usually necessary to determine if some status is enable, which takes time to check.
+1. Utilize class inheritance to avoid "if-then-else" statements - OpenGL is a state machine, and it's usually necessary to determine if some status is enabled or not, which takes time to check.
 We utilize class inheritance to avoid these frequent checks.
-After deciding which status is enable, we cast an object to its proper class type, and the following rendering commands will be routed to proper functions automatically without any further checks.
+After deciding which status is enabled, we cast an object to its proper class type, and the following rendering commands will be routed to proper functions automatically without any further checks.

-Use the implement of the display list as an example.
-When implementing the display list, we set a flag to indicate whether the rendering commands are to be stored in a display list or to be executed immediately.
+For example, when implementing the display list, we set a flag to indicate whether the rendering commands are to be stored in a display list or to be executed immediately.

-In the case of "if-then-else," for each rendering command, we need to check if the flag of the display list is set or not using many "if-then-else" statements, and these many "if-then-else" statements will slow down the execution speed.
+In the case of "if-then-else" implementation, each rendering command needs to check if the flag of the display list is set or not with many "if-then-else" statements, and these "if-then-else" statements will slow down the execution speed.

-In the case of "class inheritance," each rendering command has two class implementations, one with the display list, and the other without the display list.
+In the case of "class inheritance" implementation, each rendering command has two class implementations, one is to render with the display list, and another is to render without the display list.
 Both classes are inherited from the same parent class.
-After the flag of the display list is checked for the first time, all the following rendering commands are realized automatically without any further checks of the flag.
+Once the flag of the display list is checked for the first time, a rendering object is casted to its proper class type, and all the following rendering commands will be executed correctly without any further checks of the flag.

-- 2. Make frequently used routines faster Polygon rasterization, shading, depth testing, clipping, etc., are frequently used routines.
-These routines are always bottlenecks for 3D graphics libraries, so we put our most efforts on optimizing these routines with faster algorithms and manual code optimization. - 3.
-Divide frequently used routines into smaller ones For a frequently used routine, we would like several smaller and simple ones, rather than a larger but powerful one.
+- 2. Make frequently used routines faster Polygon rasterization, shading, depth testing, clipping, etc., are frequently used routines, and are optimized with faster algorithms and manual code optimization. - 3.
+Divide frequently used routines into smaller ones If a routine contains two or more operations that are frequently used, we divide this routine into several small and simple ones.
 The purpose is to reduce unnecessary network transmissions for unused code segments.

-For example, to fill a polygon, we must do the color interpolation if the polygon is filled by smooth shading.
-If the polygon only needs a flat shading, the color interpolation is not required, and does not need hierarchy of JavaGL modules is shown in Figure 2.

-to be transmitted.
-Therefore, we categorize all the drawing functions into several smaller ones, such as drawing functions with or without depth testing, drawing functions with flat shading or smooth shading, etc., and optimize these functions.
+For example, to fill a polygon, we must do the color interpolation if the polygon is filled with smooth shading.
+However if the polygon only needs a flat shading, the color interpolation would be unnecessary, and the corresponding code segment would be redundant.
+Therefore, we divide all drawing functions into several smaller ones, such as drawing functions with or without depth testing, drawing functions with flat shading or smooth shading, etc., and optimize these functions.